Lizzie Arnot: Rangers

 On 31 July 2020, Arnot returned to Scotland to sign with Rangers.
 She scored 16 goals in 21 appearances as she won the 2020–21 golden boot.
 During the 2021–22 season, Arnot contributed 25 goals and 23 assists in 31 appearances as Rangers won the Scottish Women's Premier League for the first time, confirming the title in a 0–0 draw at home to Glasgow City.
 Arnot made her 50th appearance for Rangers in a 4–0 victory over Aberdeen at Ibrox Stadium, scoring the fourth goal.
 On 27 April 2022, Arnot was nominated for the PFA Women's Player of the Year award and was named in the PFA Scotland Team of the Year.
 On 28 May 2022, she signed a two-year contract extension.

 In the inaugural match of the Women's Glasgow Cup, Rangers played Celtic on 24 July 2022 at Excelsior Stadium in Airdrie; Rangers lifted the trophy in a 2–1 victory, and Arnot's corner was turned into goal by Celtic captain Kelly Clark for the second goal.
 On 8 November 2022, Rangers beat Hibernian 2–0 in the 2022–23 Scottish Women's Premier League Cup final at Tynecastle Park.
 Arnot scored a spectacular opening goal, was named player of the match and later won "goal of the season".

 On 4 February 2024, Arnot made her 100th appearance for Rangers in a 9–0 victory over Dundee United in Scottish Cup round of 16.
 Rangers retained the SWPL Cup in a 4–1 victory over Partick Thistle in the final at Tynecastle Park in March 2024.
 Two months later they narrowly missed out on the SWPL title on the last matchday (as they had also done in the previous season) but then won the 2023–24 Scottish Women's Cup with a 2–0 win against Hearts at Hampden Park, Arnot sealing club's first-ever Scottish Cup triumph with the second goal in the 86th minute.

-Arnot is the all-time leading goalscorer for Rangers Women.
+Arnot retired from football at the end of the 2025–26 season, aged 30.